aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ## What is the arista.avd collection?

 [Arista.avd](https://galaxy.ansible.com/arista/avd) is an Ansible collection for Arista Validated Designs.
-It is maintained by
-Arista and accepts third-party contributions on GitHub at [aristanetworks/ansible-avd](https://github.com/aristanetworks/ansible-avd).
+It's maintained by Arista and accepts third-party contributions on GitHub at [aristanetworks/ansible-avd](https://github.com/aristanetworks/ansible-avd).

 While Ansible is the core automation engine, AVD is an Ansible Collection as described above.
 It provides roles, modules and plugins